-They usually take between three and 20 minutes to complete and you’ll earn around 40– 100 SB depending on the survey.
-There’s also a daily poll to complete which literally takes two seconds and will earn you an extra SB.
+They usually take between three and 20 minutes to complete.
+Depending on the survey, you’ll earn around 40 SB – 100 SB (sometimes even more!).
+There’s also a daily poll to complete which literally takes two seconds and will earn you one extra SB.

 Shop online and earn cashback

-Now, obviously we wouldn’t advise shopping online purely for the sake of getting more points (again, that just wouldn't make sense really, would it?).
-But if you’re planning to buy something online, go via the Swagbucks website and earn some points.
-It works in the same way as mainstream cashback sites).
+We wouldn’t advise shopping online purely for the sake of getting more points.
+But if you’re planning to buy something online, you can do it via the Swagbucks website and earn some points.
+It works in the same way as mainstream cashback sites.

 Tell your friends

-Get SB points stacking up while you sleep by getting your friends to sign up to Swagbucks with your referral code.
+You can earn SB points while you sleep by getting your friends to sign up for Swagbucks with your referral code.

-This is a great way to earn points passively – and your friends will obviously benefit too.
+This is a great way to earn points passively, and your friends will benefit too.

 Watch out for Swag Codes

-Download the SwagButton browser extension to receive notifications about 'Swag Codes' as soon as they become available (and get 50SB just for installing the extension!).
+Download the SwagButton browser extension to receive notifications about new ‘Swag Codes’.

-Swag Codes are simply codewords or phrases that the company releases to create a bit of buzz around the site and get members back onto the homepage.
+Swag Codes are code words or phrases that the company releases to create a bit of buzz around the site and get members back onto the homepage.

-The notifications you get from the browser extension will tell you where to go to find the code – on the Swagbucks blog, Twitter or Facebook page – which you’ll then input into the ‘Swag Code’ box at in the sidebar on the left side of the page.
+The notifications you get from the browser extension will tell you where to go to find the code.
+You then input it into the ‘Swag Code’ box in the sidebar.
 Super easy instant SB points!

 Complete daily goals

-On the left-hand side of the screen, you’ll see a button for the daily bonus.
-Within here there’s a ‘to do list’ with eight different daily tasks that the site recommends you complete.
+At the top of the screen, you’ll see a button for the daily bonus.
+Within here there’s a ‘to do list’ with a number of daily tasks for you to complete.

-Not only will you accumulate points for each task you complete, but you'll also get bonus points for crossing off everything on your list in a day (or a smaller bonus for completing at least six of the eight tasks).
+You’ll accumulate points for each task you complete and get bonus points for crossing off everything on your list in a day.

-Similarly, if you activate the Swagbucks ‘daily goal’ option (you'll see the button in the header), the site will set you a target amount of SBs to aim for that day.
-If you manage to reach your goal, they’ll stick some extra bonus points on top for you!
+Activate the Swagbucks ‘daily goal’ option (button in the header) and the site will set you a target amount of SBs to aim for.
+If you manage to reach your goal, they’ll stick some extra bonus points on top for you.

-Again, though, don't spend actual money on the ‘Deal of the Day’ unless it’s something you’re genuinely interested in.
-The SBs you’ll get in return are worth a lot less than the cash you’ll part with!
+Don’t spend actual money on the ‘Deal of the Day’ unless it’s something you’re genuinely interested in.
+The Swagbucks you’ll get in return are usually worth a lot less than the cash you’ll spend.

-If you fancy yourself lucky when it comes to entering competitions, you can enter yourself into Swagbucks’ regular limited-time giveaways.
+If you consider yourself lucky when it comes to entering competitions, enter yourself into Swagbucks’ regular limited-time giveaways (or ‘Swagstakes’).

-Prizes can be anything from tech gadgets, like Apple products, to a bigger bundle of SBs, but note that this is a bit of a gamble as you need to actually spend SBs to enter into each competition.
+Prizes are usually a bigger bundle of SBs.
+This is a bit of a gamble, as you need to actually spend SBs to enter into each competition.

-So, for example, you can enter a competition to win 50 SB, but it'll cost you 2 SB to take part.
+For example, you can enter a competition to win 100 SB, but it might cost you 2 SB to take part.

 Play games online and on mobile

-Aside from paying you to download and play games, Swagbucks also host a few games of their own (you'll know which ones they are as they all contain the word ‘Swag'...).
+Aside from paying you to download and play games, Swagbucks also sometimes hosts games of their own.
+You’ll know which ones they are as they all contain the word ‘Swag’.

-You can earn up to 10 SB per game just for giving it a whirl.
+You can usually earn up to 6 SB for playing the free games.
 But as some games rely on you getting to a certain level before you can earn any SBs, it (literally!) pays to be good at these things.

 It’s free to take part in the game and all you have to do is download the app.
 As with most live quiz apps, your goal is to correctly answer a handful of multiple-choice questions.
-Make it to the end and you’ll win a share of the total prize fund (up to $500 paid out in Swagbucks), but as soon as you get an answer wrong, you're eliminated.
+Make it to the end, and you’ll win a share of the total prize fund ($1,000s are paid out in Swagbucks every week).

-Signing up to free trials and subscribing to services like TV and online gaming can come with quite a substantial reward.
+Signing up for free trials and subscribing to services like TV and online gaming can come with a substantial reward.

 But if they’re free (like a credit report or a trial of a streaming service), it could be worth your time since they tend to pay out a pretty decent number of points!

-So now's your chance to go forth and get signed up to Swagbucks so you can start earning SBs straight away.
-It’s free to join, so you’ve got nothing to lose and tons of rewards waiting to be snatched up.
+Go forth and get signed up to Swagbucks and start earning SBs straight away.
+It’s free to join, so you’ve got nothing to lose and there are tons of rewards waiting to be snapped up.

-Just make sure you don’t let the sight of high SB points draw you into spending money you wouldn’t otherwise spend – otherwise, it's a false economy!
+Just don’t let the sight of high SB points draw you into spending money you wouldn’t otherwise spend!

-If you’re keen to get involved in more of these sorts of money-making tricks, have a look at our guide to passive income methods.
+If you’re keen to get involved in more of these sorts of money-making tricks, have a look at our guide to passive income ideas.